Tips for Owning a Big Dog in a Small Apartment

 If you work full-time and can’t take a mid-day break to go home and take your dog out, consider hiring a dog walker or taking your pet to doggie daycare.
 Could you imagine “holding it” for nine hours?
 Didn’t think so.

 Plenty of Exercise

-All dogs--regardless of size or living situation--need exercise to stay healthy and happy.
-While daily walks are great, you also want to get your dog's heart rate up with real exercise.
-That's where those dog parks you found in your new neighborhood come in!
-Exactly how much exercise your dog needs will depend on its breed, so do your research before you adopt to make sure you choose a pup that will fit your lifestyle.
+All dogs—regardless of size or living situation—need exercise to stay healthy and happy.
+While daily walks are great, you also want to get your dog’s heart rate up with more vigorous exercise.
+That’s where dog parks can be helpful.
+Exactly how much exercise your dog needs will depend on his age, health and individual preference.
+For help determining how much exercise your dog may need, be sure to contact your veterinarian.

 Niccole Schreck is a rental experience expert for Rent.com, a free rental site that helps you find an affordable pet-friendly apartment and provides tips on how to move with your pet.
 She is also the proud owner of two dogs, Bella and Wallace, and a cat named Frisby.